IamTiti/html-portfolio/README.md

 # html-portfolio
-My Journery to Becoming a Web Developer
+My Journey to Becoming a Web Developer